-- completed RACP Basic Training, including the Written and Clinical Examinations - general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa New Zealand. - an Advanced Training position in an RACP-accredited training setting or network.
+- completed RACP Basic Training, including the Written and Clinical Examinations - general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practicing certificate if applying in Aotearoa New Zealand - been appointed to an appropriate Advanced Training position.

-LTA PROGRAMs
+LTA PROGRAMS

-The LTA programs outline the strategies and methods to learn, teach, and assess the curriculum standards.
+The LTA programs outline the strategies and methods to learn, teach, and assess the [curriculum standards](#).